frendydw/uva-online-judge-solutions/README.md

-# UVA ONLINE JUDGE
+# UVA Online Judge Solutions

 This repository contains my ACCEPTED solutions for many UVA online judge problems.
-In many solutions, I have added comments on my solution approach and high level logic so that you can follow it easily.
-Feel free to read the source codes if you get stuck on some problems for many hours, or use them to generate sample outputs for your testing.
+Feel free to read, share, and use the source codes.

+Please let me know if you have any feedback or another alternative solutions for my codes, you can contact me at frendydw@gmail.com.

+You also can see my latest progress on UVA at https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=15